 Discover the MN Nokomis Trail

 Exploring the Nokomis-Minnesota Valley Regional Trail is a great way to get out and exercise, while enjoying many fun and interesting stops along the way.
 Take a look at this brief and informative video.

 Tierney’s Woods Hike

 Venture this Bloomington owned trail, operated by Three Rivers Park District with tree lined trails and water views.
-This video will guide you through some of the trail options and highlights.

 The next time someone tells you to "take a hike", make it a FITNESS hike!
 This informative video will show you ways to use nature to create a unique and fun workout that is easy for people of all ages and abilities.
 Use this helpful guide to make the most out of your next fitness hike.